chohner/itemRental/README.md

   return ("000"+this.getDataValue('Label')).slice(-4);
 }
 ```
-The association of an item is `Item.belongsTo(models.User)
+Mirroring the association for users, an item is defined as `Item.belongsTo(models.User, {foreignKey: 'Owner'})`;

 #### Routes / API
 Similarly to the Models, Routes are exported from the /routes folder and are collected by the `index.js`, which also defines the three main routes:
-* `GET / ` will look up the maximum label number and forward it together with the `req.session.user` to render the `index.jade`
+* `GET / ` will look up the maximum label number and forward it together with the `req.session.user` to render the `index.jade` template.
-* `POST /login` Will look up the `req.body.username` in the table of users.
-If we can find someone, we set the current `req.session.user` to that user and send a `200`, otherwise we simply abort with a `401`.
-Soon, this will also check the provided password with the LDAP system.
+* `POST /login` will look up the `req.body.username` in the table of users.
+If we can find someone, we check the `useLDAP` flag, if it is `false` , simply set the current `req.session.user` to that user and send a `200`.
+If LDAP is used, the `ldapCheck` function is forwarded the provided username and password.
+If any step fails, we simply abort with a `401`.
 * `ALL /logout` any request to `/logout` is followed by a `req.session.destroy`and a reload.

 ##### users
 Following user routes are defined in the `routes/user.js`, most are only accesible as an admin.
 * `GET /users` returns a JSON list of all users if someone is logged in as an admin, otherwise `401` is sent.
-* `POST /users` finds or creates a user with the provided `req.body.username` and following attributes: `req.body.firstname, req.body.lastname, req.body.role, req.body.active`.
-Returns `200`on successfull creation, `409` if username already exists and `401` if user sending the request is not an admin.
+* `POST /users` upserts (insert or updates) a user with the provided `req.body.username` and following attributes: `req.body.firstname, req.body.lastname, req.body.role, req.body.active`.
+Returns `200` on successfull upsertion or `401` if user sending the request is not an admin.
+* `GET /users/:username` returns the information of the provided `req.param.username` to admins or `401` if user sending the request is not an admin.
-* `DELETE /users/:username` tries to delete the user with the provided `req.param.usernam`.
+* `DELETE /users/:username` deletes user with provided `req.param.username`.
 Returns `200` on succesfull deletion, `404` if user not found and `401` if user sending the request is not an admin.
-* `GET /users/check` Returns information on a user.
-Normal user can only check themselfs, admins may check other users by providing the corresponding username as `req.body.username`.
+* `GET /users/check` Returns information on logged-in user.
 Returns `401`if not logged in.
+TODO: Delete in favor of using GET /users/req.session.username
 * `GET /users/checkItems` Returns borrowed items on a user.
-Normal user can only check themselfs, admins may check other users by providing the corresponding username as `req.body.username`.
 Returns `401`if not logged in.
+* `GET /syncWithLDAP` special route that grabs all users from a custom as an php-serialized array, as defined in the config.
+There, the correct user role is also read from and applied to the user.
+This is probably not much use for anyone outside this very special case.

 ##### items
 * `GET /items` Returns JSON of all items in db.
 Should in future probably return less data.
-* `POST /items` Finds or creates an item with the provided `req.body.label`.
-Returns `401`if not logged in as admins.
+* `POST /items` Upserts (insert or update) item from the provided req.body data.
+If a `req.body.owner` is sent, it has to match an existing username.
+Returns `401` if not logged in as admins.
-* `GET /items/:item_label` Returns item information of provided `req.param.item_label` or `404` if not found.
+* `GET /items/:item_label` Returns item information of provided `item_label` or `404` if not found.
-* `POST /items/:item_label` TODO: Write update function
-* `DELETE /items/:item_label` TODO: Write delete function
+* `DELETE /items/:item_label` Delets a single item from the provided item_label, returns `401` if user sending the request is not an admin.
-* `GET /items/:item_label/owner` Returns limited information of an item owner.
-Sends a `404` with the corresponding description if item doesn`t have an owner or item is not found.
+* `GET /items/:item_label/owner` Returns current owner of provided `req.param.item_label`.
+Returns `404` if the item doesn`t have an owner or item is not found.
-* `POST /items/checkout/:item_label` Sets current owner of provided `req.param.item_label` to the currently logged in user.
-Sends `401` if not logged in.
+* `POST /items/:item_label/owner` Sets current owner of provided `req.param.item_label`.
+Returns `404` if the item wasn't found and `401` if user is not logged in.
 TODO: Don't override other checkouts.
-* `POST /items/return/:item_label` Removes owner of provided `req.param.item_label`.
-Returns `200` if successfull, `404` if item was not borrowed or not found and `401` if user not an admin.
+* `DELETE /items/:item_label/owner` Deletes the current owner of provided `req.param.item_label`.
+Returns `404` if item or owner wasn't found and `401` if user is not logged in as admin.
-* `POST /items/createBulk` Special function that takes a stringified JSON array of objects to create them in bulk.
-Used for writing data from CSV.
-Returns `401` if user not an admin.
+* `POST /items/createBulk` Special function that takes a stringified JSON array of objects to create them in bulk, ignoring duplicates.
+Used for writing data from CSV and returns `401` if user not an admin.

 #### Views
 Only a very small number of views is needed.